finalv2/cwp-decap-test/strategies/create-tribal-family-coach-positions.md

 ## How to do this

 **Figure out how to identify tribal status.** Decide how you will find out if a person or family has tribal status.
 Remember that someone calling the hotline may have no information or wrong information about a family or child's status.
 It's always best to ask families directly when you can.
-In Oregon, all screened-out hotline calls with a tribal member from one of Oregon's nine tribal nations go directly to tribal social services.
+In Oregon, all screened-out hotline calls with a tribal member from 1 of Oregon's 9 tribal nations go directly to tribal social services.

 **Work with local tribes to design your referral system.** Create a referral system together that works best for each tribal nation.
-For example, one tribe may want to receive and handle all screened-out calls for their members.
+For example, 1 tribe may want to receive and handle all screened-out calls for their members.
 Another may want to be told about calls but accept help from a tribal family coach.
 Not all tribes have the ability to guide families through services, which is key to serving tribal families.

 ## This strategy in action